hrch3k/smsPi-relay/README.md

 ```

-When everything works just run the python script:
+When everything works just run the python script from the project folder:

     python checkFolder.py